The Eviction Process in Wisconsin: Rules for Landlords and Property Managers

 Month-to-Month Tenancy

-If the landlord wishes to end a month-to-month tenancy but does not have legal cause to do so, then the landlord must give the tenant a 28-day notice to vacate.
-This notice will inform the tenant that the tenancy will terminate in 28 days and the tenant must move out of the rental unit by that time (see Wis.
-Stat.
-Ann. § 704.19).
-Wisconsin Notice Requirements to Terminate a Month-to-Month Tenancy has more information on this topic.
+If the landlord wishes to end a month-to-month tenancy but doesn't have legal cause to do so, then the landlord must give the tenant a 28-day notice to vacate.
+This notice will inform the tenant that the tenancy will terminate in 28 days and the tenant must move out of the rental unit by that time.
+(Wis.
+Stat. § 704.19 (2025).)

 Fixed-Term Lease

-If the tenant has a fixed-term lease and the landlord wishes to end the tenancy but does not have cause, the landlord must wait until the end of the term before expecting the tenant to move.
-The landlord does not need to give the tenant written notice to move unless the lease requires it.
+If the tenant has a fixed-term lease and the landlord wishes to end the tenancy but doesn't have cause, the landlord must wait until the end of the term before expecting the tenant to move.
+Wisconsin landlords don't need to give tenants written notice to move unless the lease requires it.

 Tenant Eviction Defenses

-Even though a landlord may have valid legal cause to evict a tenant, the tenant may have a valid legal defense and could choose to fight the eviction.
+Even though a landlord might have valid legal cause to evict a tenant, the tenant might have a valid legal defense and could choose to fight the eviction.
 Tenant defenses include the landlord discriminating against the tenant or failing to maintain the rental unit.
 The tenant's decision to fight the eviction could mean that the cost of the eviction lawsuit increases or that the tenant will be able to remain in the rental unit for longer.
-Tenant Defenses to Evictions in Wisconsin has more information on this subject.

 Removal of the Tenant

 A tenant can only be removed from the rental unit after a landlord has won an eviction lawsuit against the tenant.
 At that point, the only person authorized to remove the tenant is a law enforcement officer.
-It is illegal for the landlord to ever attempt to force the tenant to move out of the rental unit, and the tenant could sue the landlord for trying.
-Illegal Eviction Procedures in Wisconsin has more information.
+It's illegal for the landlord to ever attempt to force the tenant to move out of the rental unit, and the tenant could sue the landlord for trying.

 Rationale for the Rules

-Landlords must carefully follow all the rules and procedures required by Wisconsin law when evicting a tenant; otherwise, the eviction may not be valid.
-Although these rules and procedures may seem burdensome to the landlord, they are there for a reason.
+Landlords must carefully follow all the rules and procedures required by Wisconsin law when evicting a tenant; otherwise, the eviction might not be valid.
+Although these rules and procedures can seem burdensome to the landlord, they exist for a reason.
 Evictions often occur very quickly, and the end result is serious: the tenant has lost a place to live.
 The rules help ensure the eviction is justified and that the tenant has enough time to find a new home.

 Talk to a Lawyer